10 Snakes With Bats In Their Diets

 Source: iNaturalist user Paul Prior – CC BY 4.0

-A species of forests, from cloudforests to rainforests.
 The Amazon tree boa isn’t specially adapted to bats, far from it.
 But their menu is so enormously wide, their taste buds so undiscerning, that they automatically eat plenty of bats as a consequence.
-Bats they eat include the Jamaican fruit bat (the Cuban boa’s favourite), black myotis, and dark fruit eating bat.
+Species they’re known to eat include the Jamaican fruit bat (the Cuban boa’s favourite), black myotis, and dark fruit-eating bat.

 Their strategies are also variable.
-Rather than caves, Amazon tree boas lurk next to the fruits and flowers that frugivorous bat species acquire their nectar from.
-They’re also strong climbers which slither into thatched rooves, and even scientific research stations, and wait patiently for the bats they know will inevitably appear.
+Rather than caves, Amazon tree boas intelligently lurk next to the fruits and flowers that frugivorous bat species acquire their nectar from.
+They’re also strong climbers, which slither into the thatched roofs of houses and even scientific research stations, and wait patiently for the bats they know will inevitably appear.

-The Amazon tree boa’s general strategy is ambush, but less exclusively than other boas.
-They actively forage as well, slithering steadily and scanning their surroundings.
-This is a nocturnal species measuring 1.5-2 metres, which avoids moonlight and investigates small forest streams.
-A bat being constricted by an Amazon tree boa makes distress calls, to alert its fellow kind to the danger.
+The Amazon tree boa’s general strategy is ambush, but they’re more flexible than some boas.
+They actively forage as well, slithering steadily around the forest while constantly scanning their surroundings.
+This is a nocturnal species which peaks at 188cm long, which avoids moonlight and has a tendency to investigate small forest streams.
+Bats being constricted by the Amazon tree boa have even been observed to make distress calls, alerting their fellow kind to the danger.

 8 Pygmy python